Growth-Controlled Twinning and Magnetic Anisotropy in CeSb$_2$: Experimental Details

 \subsection{Structural, chemical, magnetic and electronic characterization}

-Powder X-ray diffraction (PXRD) was used to confirm the crystal structure of the samples.
+PXRD was used to confirm the crystal structure of the samples.
 The diffraction patterns were recorded using a Bruker D8 FOCUS powder diffractometer in Bragg--Brentano geometry with Cu~K$_\alpha$ radiation.
 The single crystals were ground to powder at room temperature, and the powder was subsequently sieved to ensure a homogeneous grain size distribution for the measurement.
-Energy-dispersive X-ray spectroscopy (EDX) measurements were performed using an EDAX (Ametek) detector without the use of external standards to verify the chemical composition of the single crystals.
-The orientation of the crystals was determined with a Laue camera using X-ray radiation from a tungsten anode.
-The corresponding spectra were simulated using QLaue software \cite{QLaue2007} and OrientExpress software \cite{OrientExpress3.4}.
-The $ab$ plane is parallel to the surface of the plate-like crystals.
+Energy-dispersive x-ray spectroscopy (EDX) measurements were performed using an EDAX (Ametek) detector without the use of external standards to verify the chemical composition of the single crystals.
+The orientation of the crystals was determined with a Laue camera using x-ray radiation from a tungsten anode.
+The corresponding spectra were simulated using \textsc{QLaue} software \cite{QLaue2007} and \textsc{OrientExpress} software \cite{OrientExpress3.4}.
+The $ab$ plane is parallel to the surface of the platelike crystals.
 Blurred Laue spots are most likely due to structural twinning.

-Due to the similar $a$ and $b$ lattice parameters, the Laue pattern (not shown) appears quasi-tetragonal, which makes it impossible to unambiguously distinguish the $a$ and $b$ axes.
+Due to the similar $a$ and $b$ lattice parameters, the Laue pattern (not shown) appears quasitetragonal, which makes it impossible to unambiguously distinguish the $a$ and $b$ axes.
 Nevertheless, it is possible to identify the [100]/[010] reflections and distinguish them from [110] or $[1\overline{1}0]$ reflections.
 Therefore, we refer to directions parallel to the $a$ or $b$ axis in twinned crystals as m$_1$ when the easy-magnetization axis is dominant, and m$_2$ when the hard-magnetization axis is dominant.
-The corresponding $45\degree$-rotated directions are denoted as $d_1$ and $d_2$, where $d_1$ corresponds to a $45\degree$ clockwise rotation from m$_1$, and $d_2$ to a $45\degree$ clockwise rotation from m$_2$.
+The corresponding $45^\circ$-rotated directions are denoted as $d_1$ and $d_2$, where $d_1$ corresponds to a $45^\circ$ clockwise rotation from m$_1$, and $d_2$ to a $45^\circ$ clockwise rotation from m$_2$.

-Differential thermal analysis (DTA) was carried out using a Netzsch STA~409 simultaneous thermal analyzer.
-Measurements were performed in an open alumina crucible under low pressure argon atmosphere, employing a type~A thermocouple.
-This setup was used to probe possible structural transitions in CeSb$_2$ during heating and cooling cycles.
+DTA was carried out using a Netzsch STA~409 simultaneous thermal analyzer.
+Measurements were performed in an open alumina crucible under low pressure argon atmosphere, employing a type-S thermocouple.
+Heating and cooling cycles without active cooling were used to probe possible structural transitions in CeSb$_2$.
 However, measurements with Sb-rich flux as well as with CeSb$_2$ single crystals proved challenging, since evaporated Sb condensed on the thermocouple and affected the thermal signal.